 Order Your Cap & Gown April 24 -July 21, 2017

 You will need to pay for your supplies when you pick them up.

 If you need to purchase additional supplies, the cost is $3.55 for a tassel and $10.48 for a diploma cover.

 By completing this form you will be reserving the items that you indicate.
 You MUST have a royal blue graduation cap and gown to walk across the stage at graduation.

-Items ordered can be picked up at the bookstore starting August 7, 2016 from 9:00 a.m. – 3:00 p.m.
+Caps and gowns (royal blue) may be picked up after August 14, 2017 from 9:00 a.m. – 3:00 p.m.
 Your diploma cover will be retained for disbursement during the graduation ceremony.

 If you are a member of the following organizations, you have the option of ordering their graduation regalia (cords, medals, stoles, tassels.
 Please click the image to be open a new browser window with their respective stores:

 SkillsUSA is an applied method of instruction for preparing America's high performance workers in public career and technical programs.
 It provides quality education experiences for students in leadership, teamwork, citizenship and character development.
 It builds and reinforces self-confidence, work attitudes and communications skills.
 It emphasizes total quality at work -- high ethical standards, superior work skills, life-long education, and pride in the dignity of work.
 SkillsUSA also promotes understanding of the free-enterprise system and involvement in community service.